-Send a line of input to the transformer, returning the transformed input or None if the transformer is waiting for more input.
+''' class IPython.core.inputtransformer.TokenInputTransformer(func) Bases: IPython.core.inputtransformer.InputTransformer Wrapper for a token-based input transformer. func should accept a list of tokens (5-tuples, see tokenize docs), and return an iterable which can be passed to tokenize.untokenize(). init(func) Initialize self.
+See help(type(self)) for accurate signature. push (line) Send a line of input to the transformer, returning the transformed input or None if the transformer is waiting for more input.
+Must be overridden by subclasses.
 Implementations may raise SyntaxError if the input is invalid.
-No other exceptions may be raised.

-reset()

-Return, transformed any lines that the transformer has accumulated, and reset its internal state.

-''' class IPython.core.inputtransformer.assemble_python_lines Bases: IPython.core.inputtransformer.TokenInputTransformer init() Initialize self.
-See help(type(self)) for accurate signature. '''

-''' IPython.core.inputtransformer.assemble_logical_lines(kwargs) Join lines following explicit line continuations () IPython.core.inputtransformer.escaped_commands(kwargs) Transform escaped commands - %magic, !system, ?help + various autocalls.
+No other exceptions may be raised. reset() Return, transformed any lines that the transformer has accumulated, and reset its internal state.
+Must be overridden by subclasses. class IPython.core.inputtransformer.assemble_python_lines Bases: IPython.core.inputtransformer.TokenInputTransformer init() Initialize self.
+See help(type(self)) for accurate signature.
+8.21.2 11 Functions IPython.core.inputtransformer.assemble_logical_lines() Join lines following explicit line continuations () IPython.core.inputtransformer.escaped_commands(line) Transform escaped commands - %magic, !system, ?help + various autocalls.
 IPython.core.inputtransformer.has_comment(src) Indicate whether an input line has (i.e. ends in, or is) a comment.
 This uses tokenize, so it can distinguish comments from # inside strings.
 Parameters src (string) - A single line input string.
 Returns comment - True if source has a comment.
 Return type bool IPython.core.inputtransformer.ends_in_comment_or_string(src) Indicates whether or not an input line ends in a comment or within a multiline string.
-Parameters src (string) - A single line input string.
+Parameters src(string) - A single line input string.
 Returns comment - True if source ends in a comment or multiline string.
-Return type bool IPython.core.inputtransformer.help_end(kwargs) Translate lines with ?/?? at the end IPython.core.inputtransformer.cellmagic(kwargs) Captures & transforms cell magics.
-After a cell magic is started, this stores up any lines it gets until it is reset (sent None). '''
+Return type bool IPython.core.inputtransformer.help_end(line) Translate lines with ?/?? at the end '''